geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 - **[Company Update](#geohot-000005)**: AMD contract discussions are complicated; uncertain if AMD is serious.
 If not finalized soon, might discontinue negotiations by next Monday.

-- **[Tiny Box Cases](#geohot-000420)**: Tiny box cases shipped via DHL and FedEx, some expected shortly.
+- **[TinyBox Cases](#geohot-000420)**: TinyBox cases shipped via DHL and FedEx, some expected shortly.
 Additional shipment arriving July 5th by sea.
 Boxes will start shipping this week.

 - **[Red Box Sales](#geohot-000620)**: Two red boxes sold likely to a government-related buyer, only two remaining.
 Green V2 has more than double the flops of Red.